Rudd-O/hassmpris_client/README.md

 # Simple client to control the MPRIS multimedia agent

 This package contains a simple command-line utility that allows you to pair and then control any computer with the MPRIS Linux desktop agent.
+It also contains an asyncio-based class that permits your Python programs to control media players on computers running the desktop agent.

 ## Setup